• Skip to primary navigation

 Goodbye Internet: NTC caps broadband data volume

-January 3, 2011 By Faust Principe
+By Faust Principe January 3, 2011

 THE National Telecommunications Commission (NTC) will allow Internet broadband service providers to cap the daily volume of data allowed per user.
 In a revised draft Memorandum Order (MO) on Minimum Speed of Broadband Connections, the NTC said that broadband service providers should specify the minimum broadband connection speed and service reliability, as well as the service rates in their advertisements, flyers, brochures and service and legal agreements.